alanlivio/bash-helpers/README.md

 # bash-helpers

-Cross-OS bash helpers for installation (wsl/msys, adb, flutter, ffmpeg), setup (dark mode, clean taskbar/clutter/unused), update python/vscode packages, sync dotfiles, common git calls, and more.
+Multi-bash (ubu, msys, gitbash, wsl) helpers to easy install software/python/vscode packages, setup os (dark mode, clean taskbar/clutter/unused), sync dotfiles, manage git repos, and more.
-The project logo refers to the synthetic chemical element Bohrium, which also has the initials bh.
+The project logo refers to the synthetic chemical element Bohrium, which also has the initials BH.

 ## Install

 The bash-helpers project has two requirements: a `bash shell` and `git`.
-Particularly on windows, they can be installed using [GitForWindows](https://gitforwindows.org/) (you may install it running [install_gitbash.ps1](https://github.com/alanlivio/bash-helpers/blob/master/lib/ps1/install_gitbash.ps1) on PowerShell).
+Particularly on windows, they can be installed using [GitForWindows](https://gitforwindows.org/) (you may install it running [install_gitbash.ps1](lib/ps1/install_gitbash.ps1) on PowerShell).

 Then, on the ubu/mac/GitForWindows `bash shell` with `git`, run:
 ```bash